Bestaford/ScoreHud/README.md

 <img align="right" widht="auto" height="260" src="https://github.com/JackMD/ScoreHud/blob/master/meta/ScoreHud.PNG" alt="ScoreHud Banner">

 >## Notice: <br />
+>**6.0 release**
+>- Ifera just forgot to compile this plugin with all its dependencies on poggit.
+>- This is compiled, working 6.0 version with libs
+>
 >**Backwards Incompatible Update**
 >- Starting from **ScoreHud version 6.0**, addons are no longer supported. <br />
 >- All old addons will stop working on versions 6.0 and above. <br />